Section 2. Lighting Aid and Obstruction NOTAMs

 1. Specify the altitude MSL with the unit of measurement (FT), if known.
 Otherwise state UNKNOWN.
 For wind turbine farms, use the tallest height of a turbine within the farm.

-2. In parentheses, specify the height with the unit of measurement (FT) and reference datum (AGL).
+2. In parentheses, specify the height with the unit of measurement (FT) and reference indication label (AGL).

 NOTE−